johangithub/AFMAN11-217v1/chp6.md

 ##### Figure 6.19.
 RNP SAAAR.

 6.5.8.4.
 RNAV Substitution.
 IAW AFI 11-202V3, for procedures developed by a US TERPS authority (FAA/USAF/USN), MAJCOM-approved suitable RNAV systems may be used as a substitute means of navigation for a named fix, VOR, TACAN, NDB, DME or compass locator.
 In such terminal areas, following a successful predictive RAIM check, approved RNAV systems may be substituted for required NAVAIDS or named fixes on arrivals, departures, and non-localizer based instrument procedures.
 Any such substitution must be extracted from a current database.
-These operations are allowable even when a facility is explicitly identified as required on a procedure (e.g., -Note ADF required‖), but not if the procedure is NOTAM‘ed as NA.
+These operations are allowable even when a facility is explicitly identified as required on a procedure (e.g., "Note ADF required"), but not if the procedure is NOTAM'ed as NA.
 Pilots using approved RNAV systems as a substitute means of navigation guidance in lieu of an out of service NAVAID should advise ATC of this intent and capability.
 Pilots will tune, identify, monitor and display the appropriate ground-based NAVAIDs whenever practicable.

 6.5.9.
 Relationship of Avionics Displayed Waypoints to Charted Data.
 The GPS Approach Overlay Program waypoints contained in the database represent the waypoints, fixes, NAVAIDs, and other points portrayed on a published approach procedure beginning at the initial approach fix.
 Certain unnamed points and fixes appearing on a chart are assigned a database identifier.
 Although there currently is no requirement to provide these database identifiers, most charting agencies are publishing them at their discretion.
 Database identifiers should not be used for pilot/controller communications or on flight plans.

-6.6.
-Instrument Cockpit Check.
+#### 6.6.{#6_6} Instrument Cockpit Check.

 Before flight, accomplish a thorough instrument cockpit check.
 You should check the applicable items listed below (unless your flight manual or command directives dictate otherwise):

 6.6.1.
 Publications.
 Ensure appropriate, up-to-date publications obtained from an authorized source are in the aircraft.